 Because car accidents are so common, state governments across America, including Alabama, require that all drivers have auto insurance.
 This is good news for those injured in auto accidents, because it means that there is likely to be some form of compensation available for your injuries.
 Even where you are injured in a hit-and-run or where the other driver does not have insurance, you will likely have coverage through the uninsured motorist coverage of your own insurance policy.

 At Cross & Smith, our attorneys have handled hundreds of car accident cases in Tuscaloosa and surrounding areas and recovered millions of dollars for individuals injured in car accidents.
 We will aggressively investigate your case, including whether issues such as the design of the roadway or defects in a vehicle contributed to the accident.
 We will give your case individual attention and work to obtain the best possible result for you and your family.
-If you have been injured in a car accident, give us a call today for a free confidential consultation at (877) 791-0618.
+If you have been injured in a car accident, give us a call today for a free confidential consultation with a top Tuscaloosa car accident attorney at (877) 791-0618.

 Roadway Marks As Evidence In Auto Accident Cases